 Sometimes our writing journey brings us to moments when personalized support would be helpful.
 Maybe you're working on a special project, overcoming a creative block, or want to strengthen a specific part of your writing.
 One-on-one coaching at Voice & Vessel is rooted in my training as a leader of the Amherst Writers & Artists Method, as well as over 20 years of listening, learning, and beginning again as a practicing writer.

 The deepest listening I share with writers happens in one-on-one sessions.
 I help you connect dots between ideas, notice patterns in raw material and revisions, celebrate breakthroughs, and ask questions to get to the heart of your words.
 The journey is different for every writer, and I’m devoted to making it energizing and attentive.

 As of August, one-on-one sessions are full for the rest of 2019.
 New details about coaching in 2020 are coming soon!
 Join the waiting list below to get notified.

 The Ground of Making: One Year of Creative Support

 12 months of coaching, Writing Reviews & More

 For those seeking a deeper connection to their voice, a sense of rootedness in their creative life, and a space where experimentation, hands-on learning, and true discovery can unfold.
-I’m inviting four writers to join me for The Ground of Making, a 12-month journey.
-This program is now full.
-Registration will open again in late 2019, and you can join the waiting list here.
+Registration for 2020 will open soon, and you can join the waiting list using the form above.